ndarjo/batch-tesseract/README.md

 # batch-tesseract
-batch file to convert images into text only tested in windows 10
+batch file to convert images into text only tested in windows 10 only work if the image files didnt have space, you can replace the space with _ using Bulk Rename Utility make sure the language you select already copied into C:\Program Files\Tesseract-OCR\tessdata you can get test data from https://github.com/tesseract-ocr/tessdata

 how to use :
 1. download and install tesseract from https://github.com/UB-Mannheim/tesseract/wiki